BitPoet/CacheRedis/README.md

 Compatible with ProcessWire 3.x

 ## Status
-Rough Beta, use with care
+Alpha, WiP, use with care

 ## Prerequisites
 The phpredis extension must be installed.